 Enter pin constraints.
 Pin constraints allow you to attach particles to a rigidbody, stablishing a two-way energy exchange channel: particle movements will affect the rigidbody, and rigidbody movements will affect the particle.

-Unlike most other constraints, pin constraints aren't stored in a blueprint.
+Unlike most other constraint types, pin constraints aren't stored in a blueprint.
 They are automatically created and managed by dynamic particle attachments.
+However, pin constraints don't necessarily have to be associated to or managed by an attachment: you can also create pin constraints programmatically if you need, see scripting constraints for more info on creating constraints at runtime.

 A good example is a wind-driven ship.
 The sails should follow the movement of the ship, but they also have to be able to propel the ship when the wind blows.
-So a good idea is to attach the sails to the ship using dynamic attachments.
+So a good idea is to attach the sails to the ship using pin constraints.

 Using dynamic attachments (pin constraints) to create a physically simulated sail.